 PE & Sport Premium

-In this section you will find details regrading the PE and sport premium funding.
+In this section you will find details regrading the PE (physical education) and sport premium funding.
 It includes:

 - how much funding we received

-- a full breakdown of how we spent the funding or will spend the funding
+- a full breakdown of how we’ve spent the funding or will spend the funding

 - the effect of the premium on pupils’ PE and sport participation and attainment

-- how we will make sure these improvements are sustainable
+- how we’ll make sure these improvements are sustainable

 At Florence Melly Community Primary School, we believe that physical education and sport play a crucial role in improving our pupils’ physical wellbeing and lifestyles.
 We continue to offer a highly effective PE programme and build on the embedded sporting culture in our school through a well planned programme of action to promote participation, progress, achievement and enjoyment.